maitlandmarshall/MIFCore/README.md

 ### BackgroundJobContext

 The BackgroundJobContext filter is a global [IServerFilter](https://docs.hangfire.io/en/latest/extensibility/using-job-filters.html) that retrieves and stores the current PerformContext of a job each time it is executed.
-The PerformContext allows you to access the Hangfire Job Storage, BackgroundJob object and perform a number of other tasks.

-E.g. adding/retrieving parameters during execution of a job:
+The PerformContext allows you to access the Hangfire Job Storage, BackgroundJob object and perform a number of other tasks e.g. adding/retrieving parameters during execution of a job:

 ```csharp
 public void MyRecurringJobMethod()